yangguangyishutou/performance/defend/AddedPaperList.md

 ### Attack

-##### A. 对抗提示生成  Adversarial Prompting / Fuzzing
+##### A. 对抗提示生成  Adversarial Prompting / Fuzzing / Genetic algorithm

-1. Universal and Transferable Adversarial Attacks on Aligned Language Models (GCG)
+* Universal and Transferable Adversarial Attacks on Aligned Language Models (GCG)

 > GCP reformulates the jailbreak attack as an adversarial example generation process and utilizes the gradiant information of white-box LLMx to guide the search process of the jailbreak prompt's tokens.